-Francesco is the Technical Account Manager at MathWorks for the University of Oxford.
-He works in the Education Customer Success Engineering Group and consults educators and researchers on the use of MATLAB & Simulink for their projects.
-Francesco has broad expertise in Artificial Intelligence, including machine, deep and reinforcement learning techniques with application to Robotics & Control systems, signal processing and IoT.
-He also holds a PhD in Engineering from the University of Cambridge for his work in image analysis applied to experimental fluid dynamics and a MEng in Civil Engineering from Imperial College London.
+Francesco is a Lecturer in the Department of Engineering at King’s College London, where he teaches interdisciplinary design and mechatronics.
+He previously worked in the Education Group at MathWorks and provided consultancy services to educators and researchers on the use of MATLAB & Simulink.
+Francesco has broad expertise in Simulation and Artificial Intelligence, with application to Robotics & Control systems, signal processing and IoT.
+He also holds a PhD in Engineering from the University of Cambridge for his work in experimental fluid dynamics and a MEng in Civil Engineering from Imperial College London.

 Alexander is a former Head of AI and the Data Science team for Financial Services - Risk Advisory.
 His responsibilities included development of AI products and advisory around risks and ethical implementation of AI.
 He also focussed on Alternative Data, AI for Data Quality and AI for Retail Banking.
 Previously, Alexander was a former Head of Quantitative Research & Advanced Analytics at IHS Markit.

 Prior to that, Alexander has worked in Risk Dynamics (McKinsey & Company), The Royal Bank of Scotland, European Investment Bank (EIB) and European Investment Fund (EIF), National Bank of Greece and Societe Generale.